 In addition, those with Graves’ disease or hypothyroidism need to pay special attention to their selenium intake as it serves a protective role for the thyroid.

 While too little selenium can cause serious health problems, too much selenium can also be toxic.
-Follow these guidelines from the National Institutes of Health to determine how much selenium is right for you:
+Follow these guidelines from the

 |Age||Recommended daily amount of selenium|